Tag Archives: Hubert Havelaar

 Continue reading From The Ground Up: The Story Of Cortes Island Dwellings

-Carol Titler: When FOCI moved into Mansons
+Carol Tidler: When FOCI moved into Mansons

-Carol Titler served on the Friends of Cortes Island Board (FOCI) during some of the society’s formative years.
+Carol Tidler served on the Friends of Cortes Island Board (FOCI) during some of the society’s formative years.
 She was not one of the founding members, but joined FOCI when it was still meeting in people’s homes and hauling its records around in boxes.

 “Then Hubert Havelaar built an office space and it was moved to downtown Manson’s Landing where it put us right there in the public eye.
 People began to really want to see what we were up to,” she explained.